haku-field/response-layer/README.md

 dwelling-state is **not** a control target.

+The canonical Invocation Policy for response routing and budgeting is defined in `invocation-policy.md`.

 ---

 ## Status

 This repository is intentionally incomplete.
 Completion, continuity, or exhaustiveness is not required.

+---